NextLevel/NextLevel/README.md

 Next Level is just a little weekend project that is still going.

-The software tries to provide the foundational components for advanced media recording, camera interface customization, and gestural interaction customization on iOS.
+The software provides foundational components for advanced media recording, camera interface customization, and gestural interaction customization on iOS.
 The same capture capabilities can also be found in apps such as [Snapchat](http://snapchat.com), [Instagram](http://instagram.com), [Vine](http://vine.co), [Peach](http://peach.cool), and others.

 If it can provide a good foundation for quick integration, then this allows everyone us to focus on the functionality that makes the matters most – such as image processing, computer vision apps such as 3D photography or object mapping, augmented reality, depth of field, or even new cinematographic techniques.